 - Silicone Spatula: This piece of equipment will help combine all the ingredients while making the cookie dough and easily scrape the pecan pie filling without leaving any bits behind.

-- Saucepan: A medium-sized saucepan will perfectly fill your pecan pie.
+- Saucepan: A medium-sized saucepan is ideal for filling your pecan pie.

 - Baking Tray: A baking tray that fits your oven well is perfect for baking the cookies.

-- Parchment Paper: To prevent the cookies from sticking to the tray, I suggest spreading parchment paper on your baking tray before placing the cookies on it.
+- Parchment Paper: To prevent the cookies from sticking to the tray, I suggest lining the tray with parchment paper before placing the cookies on it.

 - Large Spoon: A large spoon will help scoop the pecan pie filling into the cookies easily.